Usage

 signer = PkiSigner('/path/to/private/key', 'password_or_None')

-# Unlike `pkg` tool we do not parse signer name out of the private key filename
+# Unlike the `pkg` tool, we do not parse the signer name out of the private key filename

 # so you can name your key files whatever you wish